Ways to Celebrate Asian Pacific Heritage Month

 4. Connect to Cultural Exchange

-Invite students to reflect on their own family heritage and cultural backgrounds.
+Invite students to reflect on their own family heritage and cultural backgrounds and how that shapes their experience as Americans.
 This creates a powerful connection between AAPI Heritage Month and Spirit Cultural Exchange‘s broader goal of building global understanding.

 A Month of Learning and Appreciation

 AAPI Heritage Month is not just about history; it’s about celebrating the ongoing contributions and vibrant cultures that shape the United States today.
-For Spirit Cultural Exchange Teachers, it is also a reminder of why cultural exchange matters: classrooms become stronger when diverse voices are recognized, valued, and heard.
+For Spirit Cultural Exchange Teachers, it is also a reminder of why cultural exchange matters.

-As you plan your May lessons, consider how ways to celebrate Asian Pacific Heritage Month can foster meaningful conversations about heritage, identity, and inclusion.
+As you plan your May lessons, consider how ways to celebrate Asian Pacific Heritage Month can foster meaningful conversations about heritage and American identity.
 Even small activities, such as a classroom discussion, bulletin board, or student research project, can make a lasting impact.

 Through education and exchange, we continue building bridges of understanding one classroom at a time.